isomerpages/nlb-learning/_reading/Teens/Content.md

 ![manga2](/images/reading/teens/teensreading_manga2.png)

-If a series becomes popular, its chapters then later get combined into what is called a “tankobon” that is, an edition or volume with several chapters in it.
+If a series becomes popular, its chapters then later get combined into what is called a “tankōbon” - that is, an edition or volume with several chapters in it.

 ![manga3](/images/reading/teens/teensreading_manga3.png)